Fiscal Year 2015: Funded projects include a flag assembly area, roads, entry way, burial areas, landscaping and irrigation.

 Uses and Use Restrictions

-Monetary assistance is provided under this program to establish, expand, and improve State or Tribal government veterans? cemeteries.
+Monetary assistance is provided under this program to construct, expand, improve or operate State veterans' cemeteries.

-Cemeteries must be State or Tribal Government owned and operated solely for the interment of eligible veterans and their dependents and/or spouses.
+Cemeteries must be State-owned and operated solely for the interment of eligible veterans and their dependents and/or spouses.

 Construction cost means the amount found necessary to convert a tract of land to an operational cemetery.